Guía docente de Género, Cuerpo y Mujeres en la Historia de Occidente: Prácticas de Salud y Discursos Científicos (M15/56/4/27)

 Evaluation criteria:

-Essay (8000-10000 words) on an issue linked to the topics raised in the course.
+Essay (8000-10000 words, 100% of the grade) on an issue linked to the topics raised in the course.
 The essay will be based on at least two mandatory readings available on PRADO teaching platform and at least 3 other references the student will locate through a bibliographic search.
 The essay will be structured as follows:

 Introduction: explaining the significance and rationale of the chosen topic and the aims of the essay